slashdevops/aws-cwa-google-chat/CONTRIBUTING.md

 simple statement that you, as a contributor, have the legal right to make the contribution.

-- All contributors to `aws-cwa-sns-google-chat` must sign off each contribution (usually this means each commit).The signature must contain your real name (sorry, no pseudonyms or anonymous contributions).
+- All contributors to `aws-cwa-google-chat` must sign off each contribution (usually this means each commit).The signature must contain your real name (sorry, no pseudonyms or anonymous contributions).
 If your `user.name` and `user.email` are configured in your Git config, you can sign your commit automatically with `git commit -s`.
-- Each commit sign off will be reviewed by the aws-cwa-sns-google-chat maintainer (by taking a look at their email address and Github profile) before merging the contribution.
+- Each commit sign off will be reviewed by the aws-cwa-google-chat maintainer (by taking a look at their email address and Github profile) before merging the contribution.

 References: